Verlonskg/Unit-1/README.md

 Justify the tools/structure of your solution

-The crypto I will be working with is Alto Coin
+The crypto I will be working with is Ape Coin

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).